drewtucker/galactic-age-calc/README.md

   * Spec 3: Program will have a function to take two dates and return the difference, in seconds, between the two.
 Input: "3/16/2018, 3/16/2000" Output:"568036800 seconds"

   * Spec 4: Program will have a function to determine the user's expected remaining lifespan on each planet.
 Input: "23 years old" Output: "You have ____ years left to live on Venus!"
-If user has already passed the average life expectancy for that planet, they will recieve a different message output.
+If user has already passed the average life expectancy for that planet, they will receive a different message output.